 How are you attempting to resolve identity?

-We would love to be able to help customers more seamlessly from the mobile environment to the desktop environment or tablet environment and know who they are.
+We would love to be able to help customers more seamlessly from the mobile environment to the desktop environment or tablet environment and know who they are through a single customer view.
 We have a relatively low authentication rate.
 We looked into forcing sign-in, and it just doesn’t make commercial sense.
 We don’t want to scare off or otherwise upset people who would prefer to do business with us anonymously.

 There are limitations to cookie-based marketing.
 We believe in the power of marketing to actual customers rather than cookies, so that’s what we’re focused on.
 We want to find ways to make it simpler to do business with us, no matter how you’re engaging with us.

 Where does Signal fit into your technology strategy?

 Signal is one of the pillars of our first-party data asset.
 Using Signal’s unique ID, we will be able to tie together multiple different unique IDs in our analytic system across devices and browsers using authentication events based on the Signal platform.
 The data that we’re collecting and distributing via Signal is not tied to any of our media buying and so it’s a truly independent, pure-play data collection in publishing service.
 That’s valuable because that lets us be less constrained on making decisions about where to spend our marketing dollars, which makes us more flexible over time as the landscape evolves, which it’s doing very quickly.

 The Crocs Data Layer, leveraging the Signal platform, also makes our data portable and configurable to our business model.
 We can respond to things like the rapid development of Facebook’s capabilities in direct marketing, and we can take advantage of having an independent platform for our first-party targetable consumer identities.